bazzawill/cv/index.md

 - Providing a high level of personalised customer service
 - Made outbound sales and research calls
 - Created further interest in the company's services by inviting customers to use the services and products offered
-- Providing a quality information service for a range of internal and external clients using a range of communication strategies and responses.
 - Developing a sound working knowledge of operation, systems and processes;
 - Determining work priorities and monitoring deadlines and time frames within a collaborative environment;
 - Monitoring work quality and providing assistance and recommendations for improvement;